tomaszmi/running_median/README.md

 ## Usage

-The following example usage processes sequence defined in a file by redirecting it to standard input:
+The following example usage processes sequence defined in a file by redirecting it to the standard input stream:

 ```console
 $ cd ~/build